 - Identify the maximum power of 16 that matches your decimal number.
-Write it down the decimal number you are about to convert.
+Write down the decimal number you are about to convert.
 Please refer to the list above.
-Take the biggest power of 16 that is smaller than the decimal number.
+Take the biggest power of 16 which is smaller than the decimal number.

 For example, if you convert 495 to hexadecimal, you can choose 256 from the list above.